Rishi Sunak: I flew home to stop Christmas Covid lockdown

 The ex-chancellor told LBC a lockdown would have damaged businesses and he successfully fought hard to stop one.

-At the time, the Omicron variant was spreading rapidly and new restrictions were being considered.
+At the time, the Omicron variant was spreading rapidly and new restrictions had been introduced.

-Ministers had refused to guarantee that no new rules would be introduced.

-Speaking to LBC's Andrew Marr, Mr Sunak said he had feared the country was "sleepwalking into another national lockdown" and that a press conference had been scheduled to announce new restrictions.
+Speaking to LBC radio's Andrew Marr, Mr Sunak said he had feared the country was "sleepwalking into another national lockdown" and that a press conference had been scheduled to announce new restrictions.

 Mr Sunak argued this proved he was "prepared to push hard and fight for the things I believe in, even when that is difficult".

-At the time, the BBC was told that civil servants had produced three options for future Covid measures - ranging in severity.
+The BBC was told that civil servants had produced three options for future Covid measures - ranging in severity.
 In the event, no lockdown was announced in England meaning families could see each other over Christmas.
 Scotland, Wales and Northern Ireland introduced tighter rules.

 During the interview, Mr Sunak also said he was best placed to defeat Labour arguing that "all the evidence we have today" showed his opponent Liz Truss would not win the next general election.